DeWekker-Lab/ModernDevices-RevP/NOTES.md

 a project to build a 3D anemometer using these [Modern Device Rev P senors](https://moderndevice.com/product/wind-sensor-rev-p/) that were formerly used in an engineering capstone project [Wolf_DeWekker_2017.pdf](https://github.com/DeWekker-Lab/ModernDevices-RevP/blob/master/Wolf_DeWekker_2017.pdf)

-will be mounted to a [vane mount](https://kestrelmeters.com/products/kestrel-rotating-vane-mount-carry-case-for-5000-series-1) to capture wind speed and direction from four sensors.
+Will be mounted to a [vane mount](https://kestrelmeters.com/products/kestrel-rotating-vane-mount-carry-case-for-5000-series-1) to capture wind speed and direction from four sensors.

 * * *